 The vast majority of Miami car accident cases do not ultimately end in court, and the parties are free to resolve their case through a settlement at any time in the process.
 Nonetheless, if you need to file a car accident claim, you might want to work with a lawyer who has trial experience in the event your case goes to court.

-Contact Our Miami Car Accident Lawyers for Answers and Assistance
+Contact Our Miami, Florida Car Accident Law Firm for Answers and Assistance

 If you were injured in a Miami car crash and have questions, Shaked Law Personal Injury Lawyers is here to help.
 We can answer any questions you have, address your concerns, and advise you of your legal rights and options.
 Call us for your free case evaluation.